RESEARCH AND ADVOCACY MANAGER

-Want to unite your passion for arts and advocacy with your passion for communications?
-Come work at the growing nonprofit that provides leading services to dancers in the metropolitan NYC area.
+Want to unite your passion for arts administration with research and advocacy related priorities?
+Join a growing nonprofit that serves dancers in the metropolitan NYC area.
 Dance/NYC offers a collaborative environment with room for innovation and growth.

 - Action-Oriented Research